 The base-case recruitment estimates (aggregated by year for ease of display) for each region and the entire IO are shown in Figure 29.
 The regional estimates display large inter-annual variability and variation on longer time scales, as well as differences among regions.
-For the aggregated estimates, recruitment is estimated to be relatively stable during 1972-2003 and then declines sharply from 2003 to 2006.
-Recruitment is estimated to have recovered during the subsequent years but remains below (80%) the long-term average level in the most recent years (2008-2010).
+For the aggregated estimates, recruitment is estimated to have been considerably higher during the initial model period (1972-85) than in the subsequent period.
+Further, recruitment is estimated to have declined sharply from 2003 to 2006 and while recruitment is estimated to have increased in the subsequent years, recent recruitment is estimated to have remained low relative to the long-term average level.